 The town’s main economic activities are agriculture and the oil industry.
 Stavanger is a great port of call to visit in summer when cruise ships are most active.
 Cruise ships come from as far as the Mediterranean north to dock here.
 There is so much that goes on around the port to watch and possibly photograph.
 Deeper into the city, you will find an amusement park for families, historical center such as Gamle and the Svarthola cave among many other attractions.

 Tromso is a perfect place to dock as you approach the Tromsoya Island.
-It is located just 350 kilometers from the Arctic Circle, meaning a perfect chance to catch the Northern Lights in one of the affordable cruise lines.
+It is located just 350 kilometers from the Arctic Circle, meaning a perfect chance to catch the Northern Lights.
 Possible attractions to find here include the Kvaloya Island, Tromso Bridge, Tromsoysund tunnel and the Sandnessund Bridge.

 Alesund port and town is a constituent of Sunnmore district.
 The town serves mainly as a seaport and tourists flock here to view the town’s Art Nouveau architecture.
 Possible tourist activities in Alesund include visiting the Jugendstilsenteret center that gives a detailed history of the Art Nouveau designs and Norwegian Food Festival held annually in the town.

 Popular Things to Do in Alesund: The Path of the Trolls

 If you enjoy mountain journeys during your cruise, you’ll like Alesund’s natural beauty and impressive mountains.
 You can sit in a coach as it weaves through the 11 hairpin turns heading to the 1,500-foot-high troll Wall.
 It’s commonly referred to as the Path of the Trolls to Troll Wall.